imagitama/AvatarCreatures/README.md

 A Lethal Company mod that lets you load custom avatars for players in your lobby.

+**You only see other people's avatars not your own.** If you know how to hide the default hands please open an issue in my GitHub repo.

 Each player must have the AssetBundle for each player to see them properly:

 1. Use the Unity plugin to generate an AssetBundle for your own avatar in your `steamapps/common/Lethal Company/Avatars` folder